 2. Know what you are buying.
 How many concepts and revisions rounds are included in the estimated cost?

 3. When designing a new logo, you should be given at least three or more comprehensive options and may require more than one review round.
 After all, this represents your business and needs to speak to your audience.

 4. Packaging design concepts should be presented with the end display in mind.
 Will this be on a shelf or in an airscreen and what will be next to your product?
 This all matters!
 Seeing the design the reflects the big picture is key.

 5. No matter the design project, concepts are important.
 Giving clients a thoughtful choice just makes sense.
 It helps guide the decision and gives visuals to ideas that were discussed.

 6. Revisions are ok.
-The reason for upfront concepts is to have a client be able to think again about what they see and feel and it truly represents their business.
-Their feedback is important for the next round of concepts or for fine-tuning the selected concept.
+The reason for upfront concepts is to have a client be able to think again about what they see and feel and if it truly represents their business.
+Feedback is important for the next round of concepts or for fine-tuning a selected concept.

 7. You should never need to art direct your designer.
 You can and should give your thoughts, but design options should be presented to you.

 8. Know the timing each step will take and know what to expect as an end product.
 Key milestone dates should be discussed up-front so the client and designer have clear project goals and expectations.

 9. Finally you should feel listened to and that you have hired a design partner that wants to help move your business forward.

 10. Of course, you should consult with Fiore Design.